What is prenatal physiotherapy?

 What are the benefits of prenatal physiotherapy?

-Visiting a physiotherapist during pregnancy can help relieve pregnancy-related pain such as sciatica, lower back pain, heavy legs, headaches and insomnia.
+Seeing a physiotherapist during pregnancy can help relieve pregnancy-related pain such as sciatica, lower back pain, heavy legs, headaches and insomnia.
 Prenatal physiotherapy combines several techniques, such as relaxation exercises, breathing exercises and lymphatic drainage.

 A couple's prenatal physiotherapy session involves both parents in the pregnancy and birth.
 This often creates complicity, dialogue, empathy and involvement within the couple.
 The person who is not carrying the baby can thus better understand the pregnancy and be more present for the pregnant person.

-When should you start prenatal physiotherapy?
+When should I start prenatal physiotherapy?

 If you have no problems during your pregnancy, you can start prenatal physiotherapy around the third trimester, i.e. at the 7th month of amenorrhea.
 If you feel pain or heaviness in your perineum or abdomen, consult us as soon as possible, around the 5th month.
 What's more, if you suffer from any kind of pathology, such as incontinence or pain during intercourse, you can start prenatal physiotherapy as early as the first few months of pregnancy to combat these problems as soon as they appear.

-Where can I get prenatal physiotherapy?
+Where can I go for prenatal physiotherapy?

 Back to blog